steven14ggyy/DSP_HW1/results/Report.md

 After finishing the above image filtering function, what we do next is to produce hybrid images by combining two filtered images: one passes through a low-pass filter(Gaussian filter) and the other one passes through a high-pass filter.
 For those who stand far away from the hybrid image, they will see the low-pass filtered one, but for those who stand close to it, they will see the high-passed filtered one.
 This phenomenon is related to human's visual perception.
 People identify a contour of an object at a distance while see the details when they look at it closely.
 So by blending the high frequency portion of one image and the low frequency protion of another, we can makes hybrid image look different at different distances.

 ## Implementation
-1. Image Filtering (my_imfilter.m)
+1. Image Filtering(my_imfilter.m)
-	We write a matlab function that works same as the build-in function "imfilter()" (or other similar functions in Matlab), and the followings describe how I implement it. first, read the information about the source image (i.e. RGB values, height, width) and the filter (i.e. filter_h, filter_w, value), and create appropriate arrays to store these RGB values with zero padding.
+	We write a matlab function that works same as the build-in function "imfilter()" (or other similar functions in Matlab), and the followings describe how I implement it.
+	First, read the information about the source image (i.e. RGB values, height, width) and the filter (i.e. filter_h, filter_w, value), and create appropriate arrays to store these RGB values with zero padding.
 The minimun number of zeros we pad around the source image are __2*(width-1)__ at right and left sides of the image, and __2*(height-1)__ at top and bottom of it:
 	<img src=https://github.com/steven14ggyy/DSP_Lab_HW1/blob/master/results/zeropadding_explanation.jpg width="70%"/>
 	```Matlab
 	% RGB channel